loader image

 blue abaya9.
 Blue Abaya

 Blue Abaya is the blog of Finnish expatriate Laura Alho, documenting her travels and adventures in Saudi Arabia.
-She gives a truly unique insight into one of the most mysterious and misunderstood countries in the world.
+She gives a truly unique insight into her life in the Kingdom.

 Topics: Saudi Arabia, travel, lifestyle, culture, expat life